josephmate/josephmate.github.io/_posts/2022-04-14-max-connections.md

 ## Java File Descriptor Limits

-Now that operating system is complying, the JVM doesn't like what you're doing with this experiment either.
+Now that the operating system is complying, the JVM doesn't like what you're doing with this experiment either.
 When you run the experiment you still get the same or similar stack trace.